niksilver/board-game-framework-server/bin/README.md

 For a linux server that uses `systemctl`:

 1 Put this `bin` directory in `/home/bgf`.
-1 Ensure the shell wrapper is executable: `chmod a+x boardgameserver.sh`.
+1 Ensure the shell wrapper is executable: `chmod a+x boardgameframework.sh`.
-1 Copy the server binary `boardgameserver` into this directory.
+1 Copy the compiled server binary `boardgameframework` into this directory.

 Install the service config, start it now, and ensure it starts on future reboots: